 That was 1997.
 I haven’t looked back.

 At the time, a friend called me brave.
 It didn’t feel like bravery.
 It felt natural.
 Not easy, not simple, and a little scary—sure.
 Yet starting a business, knuckling down, making business happen—even with a background in academia and publishing—felt completely, well, normal.

-Currently, my mother serves as the CEO of her seventh company.
+Recently, my mother wrapped up her work as the CEO of her seventh company.
 The first company she started in my infancy.
 As I grew up, I spent time in conference rooms, corporate lobbies, and board meetings.
 I watched her give presentations.
 I saw her receive awards.
 I attended business dinners.
 I heard her talk with my dad over meals about business successes, challenges, conundrums.

 I grew up watching an amazing woman build powerful businesses in a time when few women had careers—much less worked as CEOs.
 (Alas, few do even today.
 We need to change that.)
 She had few peers.
 She blazed a trail.